gweinert/54140987lrclgk/README.md

 3. Include the `new` and `create` controller actions.
 You do not need to write `edit` or `update` but the form should be reusable for EDIT.

 4. Make sure your associations are complete.
 Every playlist needs a unique name and an owner.
 Destroying a user should destroy their playlists.
-Destroying a playlist should remove the song associations.
+Destroying a playlist should remove the song associations.  *Note: Don't create any new controllers or migrations for these criteria*

 **Don't worry about styling!** It's going to be ugly, and that's okay.